Sky wins Rugby World Cup rights to 2029, offloads RugbyPass

 It was a marquee moment for Spark when it won rights to the 2019 Rugby World Cup.

-But the telco ran to grief when technical problems with its stream forced it handover the second half of a key New Zealand-South Africa clash to free-to-air broadcast partner TVNZ.
+But the telco ran into grief when technical problems with its stream forced it to handover the second half of a key New Zealand-South Africa clash to free-to-air broadcast partner TVNZ.

 Sky recently revealed a new "hybrid" Sky Box that will be offered as a replacement for today's decoders.
 The new box can get streaming content via an internet connection, but will continue to use a satellite dish for Sky's regular channels - a measure Sky says is necessary for national coverage.